 Again, this stereotype is true but perhaps not quite as true as some people make out.
 Many Brits, looking to escape the pressures of the working week, will descend on city centres at the weekend to have a drink (or 10) and generally have a good time.
 Some, however, do drink far too much and end up getting themselves into trouble.

-Even the rudest of British people have some semblance of manners; from a young age, British people are taught the importance of saying please, thank you and sorry.
+How are British people when it comes to greetings and speech? – you must know that even the rudest of British people have some semblance of manners; from a young age, British people are taught the importance of saying please, thank you and sorry.
 As a result, manners are extremely important to British people and failing to observe them is seen as incredibly rude.

 The level of politeness among British people may surprise you at first as it’s certainly more prevalent than in some other countries.
 Don’t worry though because it’s easy to get used to; just say ‘thank you’ when someone has given you something or moved out of the way for you, ‘please’ when asking for something and ‘sorry’ should you bump into someone or inconvenience them slightly.
 Eventually, it’ll become second nature!